HacklabJKL/matrix-irc-nick/README.md

 The first version was written by [vurpo](https://github.com/vurpo) and has been refactored by [Zouppen](https://github.com/zouppen/).
-Maintained by [Hacklab.fi](https://hacklab.fi/) community and actively used on Hacklab.fi's Matrix home server.
+Maintained by [Hacklab.fi](https://hacklab.fi/) community and was actively used on Hacklab.fi's Matrix home server until September 2023.